 And yet, we all agreed, "We want to do this again next year!"

 The hemp harvest has made us happy - admittedly, standing in the field every day would be a completely different story for most of us.
 We can't quite imagine that, because we love our actual job too much.

-Now and then we help out, feel the power of the plant, put the good stems into the basket, sort out the bad ones instead of putting them into the "little pot", that's what we like to do again.
+Helping out now and then, feeling the power of the plant, putting the good stems in the basket and sorting out the bad ones instead of putting them in the "little pot", that's what we like to do again.